Arman Taranis: Burnley

-After leaving SønderjyskE, Taranis began training with Tjørring IF, where he uncle also was playing.
-However, as a free agent, Taranis got contacted by Burnley after being spotted during a game for the Danish U19 national team against Ireland and after a short trial spell, where he also played a friendly game against Preston North End, he signed a deal until the summer 2022 on 20 November 2020 and was registered for the U23 team.
+After leaving SønderjyskE, Taranis began training with Tjørring IF, where his uncle also was playing.
+However, as a free agent, Taranis got contacted by Burnley after being spotted during a game for the Denmark U19 against Ireland and after a short trial spell, where he also played a friendly game against Preston North End, he signed a deal until the summer 2022 on 20 November 2020 and was registered for the U23 team.

 In March, Taranis landed unlucky and broke the collarbone during a training session, keeping him out for the rest of the season.
 In May 2021 it was announced that Taranis would be leaving the club a year before his contract expired.

 Lower series clubs

 On 1 October 2021, Taranis returned to Denmark, signing with Denmark Series club Ringkøbing IF.
 He made his debut the following day, coming on as a substitute in a 2–1 away victory against Kjellerup IF.

 It was a short stay in Ringkøbing before moving to KLG Fodbold in 2022.